pinterest/pinterest-python-generated-api-client/docs/ProductGroupPromotionsApi.md

 Get product group promotions

 List existing product group promotions associated with an ad account.
+Include either ad_group_id or product_group_promotion_ids in your request.  <b>Note:</b> ad_group_ids and product_group_promotion_ids are mutually exclusive parameters.
+Only provide one.
+If multiple options are provided, product_group_promotion_ids takes precedence over ad_group_ids.
+If none are provided, the endpoint returns an error.

 ### Example